fenilgmehta/Context-Search-fms/README.md

 # Context-Search-fms

+Note 📢 - `fms.py` will soon be replaced with `fms2.py` (rewritten from scratch to make it modular, simple and faster)

 grep like utility to search text, PDF, doc, docx, pptx, xlsx, odt, ods, epub, docm, dotx, fodt, ott and rtf files, and highlight the results using different colors

 - [Changelog](./CHANGELOG.md)
 - [License](./LICENSE)